 There is also a risk that the procedure might not get rid of your pain.
 Or it might cause new pain.
 Your own risk of complications may vary based on your age and any other health problems.
 Ask your healthcare provider about the risks that most apply to you.

 Your medical team can tell you how to get ready for your surgery.
-Before your surgery, it is important to give a history of all your health problems.
+Before your surgery, it's important to give a history of all your health problems.
 Let your healthcare provider know if you have any medicine allergies.
-Also let him or her know if you have a more recent problem, like a sudden fever.
-Tell him or her if you are pregnant or think you might be pregnant.
+Also let them know if you have a more recent problem, such as a sudden fever.
+Tell them if you are pregnant or think you might be pregnant.

 Discuss any medicines you may be taking.
 That includes over-the-counter medicines and supplements.
 Ask if you need to stop taking any of these before your surgery.